omni-id/angular-dashboard-framework/README.md

 ## Contributing

 Please do not commit changes to the dist folder.
 The dist folder is only generated for releases.
+Even though checking in dist is not standard convention for npm packages, this was converted from a Bower package, and the convention is still applied.

 ## License